hellory4n/starry3d/README.md

 ## Limitations

-- 2D support is nearly non-existent
+- Only does the 3D voxel graphics for now, everything else is nearly non-existent
 - Currently only Windows and Linux supported (macOS might work, maybe)
+- Experimental software, will definitely change and break

 ## Documentation